speedscale/docs/docs/reference/glossary.md

 request and a response, but also may contain just part of a request or response like when representing part of a data stream.

+### Schedule

+Schedule Speedscale actions to run automatically on a regular basis.

+See [schedules](../concepts/schedules.md) for more information.

 ### Snapshot

 A collection of captured [RRPairs](#rrpair) that can be replayed in your